Tournaments and the Erd\"{o}s-Hajnal Conjecture: Abstract

 \section{Abstract}

-Erd\"{o}s-Hajnal conjecture states that for every undirected graph $H$ there exists $ \epsilon(H) > 0 $ such that every undirected graph on $ n $ vertices that does not contain $H$ as an induced subgraph contains a clique or a stable set of size at least $ n^{\epsilon(H)} $.
-This conjecture has a directed equivalent version stating that for every tournament $H$ there exists $ \epsilon(H) > 0 $ such that every $H-$free $n-$vertex tournament $T$ contains a transitive subtournament of order at least $ n^{\epsilon(H)} $.
-This conjecture is proved when $H$ is a galaxy \cite{polll} or a constellation \cite{kg} and for all five$-$vertex tournaments \cite{polll} and for all six$-$vertex tournaments except $K_{6}$ \cite{bnmm}.
-In this paper we prove the correctness of the conjecture for any flotilla-galaxy tournament.
-This generalizes results in \cite{polll} and the results of \cite{bnmm}.
+The celebrated Erd\"{o}s-Hajnal conjecture states that for every undirected graph $H$ there exists $ \epsilon(H) > 0 $ such that every undirected graph on $ n $ vertices that does not contain $H$ as an induced subgraph contains a clique or a stable set of size at least $ n^{\epsilon(H)} $.
+This conjecture has a directed equivalent version stating that for every tournament $H$ there exists $ \epsilon(H) > 0 $ such that every $H$-free $n$-vertex tournament $T$ contains a transitive subtournament of order at least $ n^{\epsilon(H)} $.
+This conjecture is proved for few infinite families of tournaments.
+In this paper we construct a new infinite family of tournaments $-$ the family of so-called flotilla-galaxies and we prove the correctness of the conjecture for every flotilla-galaxy tournament.